ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove.rst

 Building layouts with panels
 ----------------------------

 `Panels <https://docs.foxglove.dev/docs/visualization/panels/introduction>`__ allow you to visualize different specific types of data such as logs, maps, plots, and 3D information.
-Panels can be arranged by dragging and dropping them into Foxglove `layouts <https://foxglove.dev/docs/visualization/layouts>`__ to view many types of data at once.
+You can arrange panels by dragging and dropping them into Foxglove `layouts <https://foxglove.dev/docs/visualization/layouts>`__ to view multiple types of data simultaneously.

 You can also save layouts for future use, or to share with your team.